 IP Australia communicates to staff the importance of quality issues (in particular meeting treaty and regulatory requirements) by various means, for example, messages and documentation on the IP Australia's Intranet, staff newsletters and emails, as well as through agenda items in various quality, management and committee meetings.
-Section meetings, The Manuals of Practice and Procedure, the Product Quality Standards and including reference in individual performance agreements all promote the importance of meeting these treaty and regulatory requirements.
+The Manuals of Practice and Procedure, the Product Quality Standards and individual performance agreements all promote the importance of meeting these treaty and regulatory requirements.
 Internal audits and product quality review process outcomes and findings are also communicated to staff and/or progressed through training.